Nickchapman3773/Uranium-Fever/README.md

 - **CHANGE** the `Fallout New Vegas file path` to `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas`.
 - **CHANGE** the `Tale of Two Wastelands Installation Path` to `C:\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands`.
 - Click `Install`.
-- When complete, close the Installer.
+- Once complete, close the Installer.

 > [!warning]
 > The TTW Installer **MUST** be run on the copy of Fallout: New Vegas inside of the [NoDelete] Stock New Vegas folder.
 A prior TTW installation **CANNOT** be moved into the Uranium Fever TTW mod folder.
 This is because the TTW installation process performs BSA decompression, binary patching, and alteration of sound file extensions to base game files, which is a **REQUIREMENT** for a functional copy of TTW.